intervalidus

 trait DiscreteValue[T] extends DomainValueLike[T]

-Type class for a discrete value.
+Type class for discrete values, which are:

-Type class for a discrete value.
+Type class for discrete values, which are:

 Type parameters